 Overdose can cause excessive bleeding.
 Symptoms of excessive bleeding can include:

 - vomiting blood or a substance that looks like coffee grounds

 What to do in case you take too much Xarelto

 Call your doctor right away if you think you’ve taken too much Xarelto.
-You can also call 800-222-1222 to reach the American Association of Poison Control Centers or use their online resource.
+You can also call 800-222-1222 to reach the American Association of Poison Control Centers or use its online resource.
 However, if you have severe symptoms, call 911 (or your local emergency number) immediately or go to the nearest emergency room.